🎯 Black-Box Uncertainty Quantification#

 from uqlm import BlackBoxUQ

-from uqlm.utils import load_example_dataset, math_postprocessor, plot_model_accuracies, Tuner
+from uqlm.utils import load_example_dataset, plot_model_accuracies, LLMGrader, Tuner

-## 1. Set up LLM and Prompts
+1. Set up LLM and Prompts#

-In this demo, we will illustrate this approach using a set of math questions from the SVAMP benchmark.
+In this demo, we will illustrate this approach using a set of short answer questions from the PopQA benchmark.
 To implement with your use case, simply replace the example prompts with your data.

 [2]:

-# Load example dataset (SVAMP)
+# Load example dataset (popqa)

-Loading dataset - svamp...
+Loading dataset - popqa...

 Processing dataset...